University of Minnesota Procedure

 3. Departments may take action to write-off amounts deemed uncollectible after reasonable collection efforts have been made.

-• Departments may write-off individual charges of $500 or less as long as they are well documented and approved by a department finance manager.
+• Departments may write-off individual charges of $500 or less as long as the activity is well documented and approved by a department finance manager.

 • Departments must request prior approval from ARS for individual write-offs of more than $500.
 Requests should be sent to [email protected] and include the following information: customer name, invoice date, amount to be written off, and a summary of the collection efforts that have been taken.